tugrulates/template-python/README.md

 [![security: bandit](https://img.shields.io/badge/security-bandit-yellow.svg)](https://github.com/PyCQA/bandit)
 [![License - MIT](https://img.shields.io/badge/license-MIT-9400d3.svg)](https://spdx.org/licenses/)

-This project contains template code for a Python CLI app.
+This project contains sample code for a Python CLI app.
 It attempts to create a Python development environment that is simple but allows a fast development cycle to produce high-quality code.
 This is inspired by the _“Boring Python”_ posts [^1][^2] by [James Bennett](https://www.b-list.org/).

 [^1]: [Boring Python: dependency management](https://www.b-list.org/weblog/2022/may/13/boring-python-dependencies/)
 [^2]: [Boring Python: code quality](https://www.b-list.org/weblog/2022/dec/19/boring-python-code-quality/)

+## Features

 The following libraries and frameworks are configured and working out of the box.